yannisf/notes/microbit/webusb.md

 ## Permissions in device

+### Group membership

+Typically, microbit is loaded as a device of the form `/dev/ttyACM0` or `/dev/ttyUSB0`.
+These devices are typically created with `660` permissions, so a simple user might not have access to them.
+Nevertheless, if you can get membership on the group you will be able to work with the device, as the middle `6` denotes that users of the group have full access.
+The group is usually the `dialout` or the `tty`.
+You can just `ls -l /dev/ttyACM0` to find out the actual one.
+Then just `sudo usermod -aG dialout your_username`, and log out and in again (or better restart).

+### udev rule

+If the above does not work you might want to bring out the big guns and intevene on the udev subsystem using a rule.
 The device is mounted on modern linux systems through the `udev` device manager.
 In order to ensure appropriate permissions add the following rule in `/etc/udev/rules.d/` directory in a file named `microbit.rules`

 ```simple